Affirm United/S'affirmer Ensemble

 (United Church of Christ) -

-Welcome to the United Church of Christ - a community of faith that seeks to respond to the Gospel of Jesus Christ in word and deed.
-The UCC was founded in 1957 as the union of several different Christian traditions.
-Because the UCC is a union of several Christian traditions and each congregation governs its own affairs, you will find a diversity of worship styles and theology in our church.
-Our motto, "that they may all be one," is Jesus' prayer for the unity of the church.
+The United Church of Christ (UCC) was founded in 1957 as the union of several different Christian traditions.
+Because the UCC is a union of several Christian traditions and each congregation governs its own affairs, you will find a diversity of worship styles and theology.
+Their motto, "that they may all be one," is Jesus' prayer for the unity of the church.
 GALIP Note: This site is one of the links to finding the welcoming churches within the UCC denomination.
 It is important to note that more than just the ONA UCC churches are welcoming within the UCC denomination.
 Conversely not all UCC churches are welcoming.
 The GayChurch.org list is by far the most comprehensive list of welcoming UCC churches out there as we emailed every single "God is Still Speaking" UCC church (i.e. the churches that supported the "Everyone is welcome" advertising campaign) and ONA UCC churches to find out if they were welcoming or not.

 (Unity Ministries Worldwide) -